grandeurdev/arduino-sdk/README.md

 > setSummary (summary : _JSONObject_, callback: _Callback_) : returns _void_

-This method updates the device's [summary][summary] on the Cloud with new values.
+This method updates the device's [summary][summary] on Grandeur with new values.

 #### Parameters